 Your digestive system & is to you the same as the root system is to a tree.
 Good digestion is fundamental to good health.

-Without it, you cannot absorb the nutrients you need to survive, just as a tree absorbs nutrients from the soil.
+Without it, you cannot absorb the nutrients you need to thrive, just as a tree absorbs nutrients from the soil.

 Imagine the damage to your whole body that can be caused when you upset your root system.
 For a tree, this then makes it unhealthy.